-In attendance at the dean's staff meeting are (standing, left to right) Assistant Dean Don Schultheis; President of the SLA Faculty Assembly and Professor Bernard Bogar; Associate Dean James East; Coordinator of Computing Services Bill Stuckey; (seated, left to right) Associate Dean for Academic Affairs Barbara Dale Jackson; Dean John D. Barlow; and Associate Dean for Student Affairs Miriam Z. Langsam.
+In attendance at the dean's staff meeting are (standing, left to right) Dean John Barlow, Associate Dean James East, Assistant Dean Don Schultheis, and Coordinator of Computing Services Bill Stuckey, (seated, from left to right) Associate Dean for Student Affairs Miriam Z. Langsam, Associate Dean for Academic Affairs Barbara Dale Jackson, and President of the SLA Faculty Assembly and Professor Dorothy Webb.

 Counselor Helen A. Henard advises students in the School of Liberal Arts who are pursuing an Associate of Arts degree or who are undecided about their degree program.
-She also serves as a minority counselor.
+She also serves as the school's minority counselor.